qudratullah0708/IntelliNotes---AI-powered-Notes-Tasks-Manager/README.md

-# TaskFlow Pro - AI-Powered Notes & Task Management System
+# Intelli Notes - Task Manager - AI-Powered Notes & Task Management System

 A modern, full-stack application for managing notes and todos with AI-powered summarization and text-to-speech capabilities.